 Watch my Video Tutorial here

-I’d suggest you set aside half an hour to watch my detailed step-by-step video instructions – ideal for watching in your lunch break!
+I’d suggest you set aside half an hour to watch my detailed step-by-step video instructions – ideal for watching in a lunch break.

 Key moments in the video:

 - Step 1 (00:23) – Begin with the end in mind (Sketch out the timeline)